-Built in the "megabook" tradition of 1980s Las Vegas, a vast, expansive race area sits adjacent to a more compact but still ample-sized sports book.
+Built in the "megabook" tradition, an expansive race area sits adjacent to a more compact but still ample-sized sports book.
 As in most books of its kind, horseplayers get their own individual TV monitors, while large screens dominate both the race and sports sections.

 At playoff and World Series time, odds to win the series are adjusted and updated after each game, rather than being taken down once Game 1 starts (the way they do it at some casinos).
 Odds also are posted on how long a playoff series will last -- for instance, "Lakers in four games," "Lakers in five games," "76ers in six games," etc.